JackInSightsV2/Semantic-Media-Compression/README.md

 ## Project Structure

-This analysis follows a logical theoretical white paper progression through thirteen key areas, designed to build understanding systematically from foundational concepts to practical implementation:
+This analysis covers thirteen key areas, building understanding step by step from basic concepts to practical use:

 ### Navigation Guide
 📋 **[Complete Navigation Guide](./NAVIGATION.md)** - Detailed reading paths by role and interest